 - Edit title text, change title color and size

 - Once you change the feed settings, just click “Save”

 If you don’t have the time to read all the above, here is a step by step tutorial on how to embed your Facebook page feed on any website:

 Add Facebook Feed On WordPress, Wix, Drupal, Joomla, and more

 Last, but certainly not least, you might want to add more than one feed.
 This option is currently available to all users, so YES, you can get UNLIMITED feeds and embed them on any website.

 The best thing is that the code works for every major CMS, Drupal, WordPress, Joomla, Wix, Squarespace, PageCloud, and more.

 Just copy and paste the script code in the CMS editor.

 Note: For WordPress websites, you can install our official WordPress Facebook Feed plugin and use a shortcode if you prefer.

-The same steps apply to embedding Instagram and Twitter feed on your website.
+The same steps apply to embedding Instagram and Twitter feeds on your website.